 \subsubsection{The methodology from Malaysia}

-In 2020 CyberSecurity Malaysia, which is a ``national cyber security specialist agency under the purview of the Ministry of Communications and Multimedia Malaysia'', published ``Guidelines for Secure Software Development Life Cycle (SSDLC)''~\cite{malaysia2015}.
-For short, we call this the methodology from Malaysia.
+In 2020, CyberSecurity Malaysia, a ``national cyber security specialist agency under the purview of the Ministry of Communications and Multimedia Malaysia'', published ``Guidelines for Secure Software Development Life Cycle (SSDLC)''~\cite{malaysia2015}.
+We will refer to this as the methodology from Malaysia.

-In the requirement stage, \textit{data classification} is involved to choose protection needs for data.
-The process of data classification consists of (1) defining the type of data, (2) defining the level of sensitivity, (3) ownership of data, (4) a policy-based data management, and (5) privacy requirements.
+During the requirement stage, the methodology incorporates \textit{data classification} to determine the protection needs for data.
+The data classification process involves (1) defining the type of data, (2) defining the level of sensitivity, (3) establishing data ownership, (4) implementing policy-based data management, and (5) considering privacy requirements.

-In the implementation phase, \textit{certification and accreditation} practice is used for the technical verification.
-During deployment, \textit{installation} practice is used to make secure production of the system and involves such activities as environment configuration and release management.
-For handling the change requests, \textit{change management} is used.
-There is also \textit{verification and validation} in the release and maintenance phase.
-While the testing phase focuses on ensuring the code developed runs as intended, the main goal of the \textit{verification and validation} is to ensure the software truly meets security requirements.
-To reduce the residual risks during the disposal phase, the methodology implies \textit{end-of-life} policies.
-The organization should follow these policies to correctly dispose of data, documents, and software.
+In the implementation phase, the \textit{certification and accreditation} practice is used for technical verification.
+During deployment, the \textit{installation} practice ensures a secure production environment by encompassing activities such as environment configuration and release management.
+For handling change requests, the methodology employs \textit{change management}.
+Additionally, \textit{verification and validation} are performed during the release and maintenance phase.
+While the testing phase focuses on ensuring the code developed runs as intended, the main objective of \textit{verification and validation} is to confirm that the software meets the security requirements.
+To address residual risks during the disposal phase, the methodology includes \textit{end-of-life} policies.
+Organizations should adhere to these policies to ensure the proper disposal of data, documents, and software.